 again and again, critics see novels as polluting, staining, poisoning, or deforming the individual and the nation

-So the Austen family efforts to defuse her novels of controversy can be seen in part as a successful PR campaign.
-Of course, these negative views of the new literary form reflect the tenor of the times; England saw itself as under threat, battling the real danger of revolution as evidenced by events in America and France, and all too aware of the power of words.
-For it is the fact that in many ways this political turmoil was intimately bound up with and fuelled by the growth of newspapers and the upsurge in pamphlets – Bernard Bailyn in his 1965 book Pamphlets of the American Revolution estimated that there were some 400 pamphlets produced up through 1776 and some 1500-1600 pamphlets published by 1783.
-This is in addition to the more famous works by Thomas Paine, John Adams and the other Founding Fathers.
+So the Austen family efforts to defuse her novels of controversy can be seen in part as a successful public relations campaign.
+These negative views of the new literary form reflected the tenor of the times; England saw itself as under threat, battling the real danger of revolution as evidenced by events in America and France, and all too aware of the power of words.
+For in many ways this political turmoil was intimately bound up with and fuelled by the growth of newspapers and the upsurge in pamphlets – Bernard Bailyn in his 1965 book Pamphlets of the American Revolution estimated that there were some 400 pamphlets produced up through 1776 and some 1500-1600 pamphlets published by 1783.
+This is in addition to the more famous works by Thomas Paine, John Adams, and the other Founding Fathers.
 Equally, the French Revolution in some part was prepared for by Rousseau’s 1762 On the Social Contract, or Principles of Political Law – and some thirty years later the French Revolution itself stirred political argument in Britain, especially the famous debate between Thomas Paine’s 1792 Rights of Man and Edmund Burke’s 1790 Reflections on the Revolution in France.

 Jane Austen plied her trade in turbulent times.

-Today she is one of those rare artists who span the whole range of what marketing men call ‘the target audience’, from the arcane heights of so-called ‘high culture’ (a term introduced by Matthew Arnold in his 1869 book Culture and Anarchy, where he defined it as ‘the disinterested endeavour after man’s perfection‘ pursued, obtained, and achieved by effort to ‘know the best that has been said and thought in the world‘) to ‘popular’ or ‘mass culture’, generally defined as the entirety of ideas, perspectives, attitudes, images, and other phenomena that are within the mainstream of society.
-One of its expressions with regard to Austen is the emergence of increasingly popular and populated conventions where her readers can enjoy dressing up as characters from her six – yes, only six – novels and talk with great authority on the minutiae of those texts, such as how many maidservants Isabella Knightley brought with her when she visited her family home at Hartfield.
+As suggested earlier, today she is one of those rare artists who span the whole range of what marketing men call ‘the target audience’, from the arcane heights of so-called ‘high culture’ (a term introduced by Matthew Arnold in his 1869 book Culture and Anarchy, where he defined it as “the disinterested endeavour after man’s perfection” pursued, obtained, and achieved by effortto“know the best that has been said and thought in the world”) to ‘popular’ or ‘mass culture’, generally defined as the entirety of ideas, perspectives, attitudes, images, and other phenomena that are within the mainstream of society.
+One of its expressions with regard to Austen is the emergence of increasingly popular and populated conventions where her readers can enjoy dressing up as characters from her six novels and other writings to talk with great authority on the minutiae of those texts, such as how many maidservants Isabella Knightley brought with her when she visited her family home at Hartfield.

-Appreciation for Jane Austen blurs the distinction between these two essentially class-based perspectives.
+Modern reworkings of her novels blur the distinction between these two essentially class-based perspectives.
 Does a television adaptation of one of her novels that uses academic research in order to be as authentic to the period about which she wrote (in technical aspects such as costume, manners, diction, spatial relationships between characters, and so on) classify as ‘high’ culture when, because of the audience figures it will undoubtedly attract, some would place it firmly in ‘popular’ culture?
 Current cultural theories might dispute the validity of the terms themselves or refuse to recognise any distinction between them; and some would explore the political dimension, following Gramsci’s Marxist concept of cultural hegemony whereby societies differentiate and preserve themselves ideologically through such things as access to or the quality of education offered to different social blocs; the political dimension whereby popular culture can be seen as an arena where subordinate social groups essentially fight against or resist the processes (or ‘incorporation’) that support the dominant elites.
-This might in part help explain Charlotte Brontë’s antipathy to Austen, who, irrespective of her straitened family circumstances for much of her life, was certainly a part of the dominant elite, the landed gentry of Georgian England.
+This might in part help explain Charlotte Brontë’s antipathy to Austen, who, irrespective of her straitened family circumstances for much of her life, was certainly a part of the second-rank dominant elite, the landed gentry of Georgian England.

-If introducing the notion of politics into Jane Austen’s work seems a stretch too far – surely, many readers would say, her novels are little more than witty but materialistic Cinderella fairy tales – then how do we explain such passages as this from Chapter Five of Persuasion:
+If her family might have resisted introducing the notion of politics into her work as a stretch too far then how do we explain such passages as this from Chapter Five of Persuasion: